IlyaRozhok/Pulse/README.md

 # Pulse
-This is a second project.
-Here i started using a BEM methodology.
+This is a second studying project on Udemy.com.
+It was creating by using BEM, Gulp, SCSS, JS, JQuery.